lhc1224/OSAD_Net/README.md

 ## ✨ Other Relevant Works <a name="10"></a>

-1.The language-annotated PAD-L dataset is available for download via [ [link](https://arxiv.org/abs/2202.12076) ], and related papers and code can be downloaded from the [[link](https://github.com/lulsheng/CBCE-Net)].
+1.The paper "Phrase-Based Affordance Detection via Cyclic Bilateral Interaction" was accepted by IEEE Transactions on Artificial Intelligence (T-AI).
+The papers and code can be downloaded from the [[link](https://github.com/lulsheng/CBCE-Net)].

-2.The paper "Learning Affordance Grounding from Exocentric Images" is accepted by CVPR2022 and the corresponding paper and code are available from [https://github.com/lhc1224/Cross-View-AG](https://github.com/lhc1224/Cross-View-AG).
+2.The paper "Learning Affordance Grounding from Exocentric Images" is accepted by CVPR2022 and the corresponding paper and code are available from the [[link](https://github.com/lhc1224/Cross-View-AG)].

+3.The paper "Grounding 3D Object Affordance from 2D Interactions in Images" and the corresponding code are obtained from the [[link](https://github.com/yyvhang/IAGNet)].

 ## 🔍 Citation <a name="11"></a>